 - Type: Funds tend to be very specialized but you can find funds that specialize in either commercial or residential.

 - Bottom Line: Hedge funds can be a good source for small and individual investors and bigger funds feed the smaller ones.
 A lot of chicanery happens around the smaller funds when it comes to brokers sadly.
-Much like the joker-broker I warned you about at the top of this post if you’re in the business for a little while you’ll find someone trying to sell you notes that belong to one of the funds.
+Much like the joker-broker, I warned you about at the top of this post if you’re in the business for a little while you’ll find someone trying to sell you notes that belong to one of the funds.
 Don’t do this.
-If you’re going to buy a pool or get things re-performing then re-sell your notes that works.
-If your’e going to pay retail for one-off notes then try to flip those to an unsuspecting noob that business model is no good for anyone.
+If you’re going to buy a pool or get things re-performing then re-sell your notes that work.
+If you’re going to pay retail for one-off notes then try to flip those to an unsuspecting noob that business model is no good for anyone.

 6. Note Brokers and Loan Sale Advisors

-There are a few big non performing debt like DebtX and First Financial as well as other note brokers and intermediaries (many of whom are BankProspector subscribers) and increasingly a long list of smaller independent players in the market who offer non-performing notes for sale.
+There are a few big non performing debt sellers like DebtX and First Financial as well as other note brokers and intermediaries (many of whom are BankProspector subscribers) and increasingly a long list of smaller independent players in the market who offer non-performing notes for sale.

 The thing you have to watch out for with note brokers is – well – you need to make sure they’re for real.

 What tends to happen in this business is that a broker will get a hold of a tape and send it out, then another “broker” gets a hold of the tape and passes it on and this continues, sometimes indefinitely.
 I know investors who have had their own tapes shopped back to them because the “broker” was so removed from the actual source and so removed from the real seller.